OptionsIRCIL/indigo/docs/features.md

 Indigo contains tools to assist in the manual review of the data used to populate reports by Administrators.

-- Table View
+- Birds-Eye Tabular View
-- Automatic Flagging of data that is too large/small
+- Automatic flagging of quantities that seem too large or small

 ### Report Builder